Skip To Main Content

 The Unsung Hero of Coding — Ink

 The value of an inkjet coding system is measured not only by the machine itself, but also by the formulation of the ink circulating within it .
-The date, lot, or serial number printed on packaging within seconds on the production line is the most crucial link in a brand's traceability chain.
+The date, lot number, or serial number printed on packaging in seconds on the production line is the most important link in the brand's traceability chain.

-However, whether this information remains long-lasting, indelible and legible on the chemical structure of the ink used, its interaction with the surface and the environmental conditions .
+However, whether this information remains long-lasting, indelible, and legible depends directly on the chemical composition of the ink used, its interaction with the surface, and the environmental conditions

 As Electrojet, we have been testing in different sectors for years and the result is clear: The right ink selection affects printing performance by 60%.